In our last lesson we reviewed the millennium between Adam and Noah.

 We often take refuge in the idea that the only punishment God can deliver will be the judgment at the end of the world.
 God is still in charge and whenever mankind gets wicked enough, when a nation goes far enough away from Him, He is still able to punish and discipline.

 - Read Mathew 24:37‐39.
 Other than the immediate purpose of Jesus in making this statement about His return, what else could be significant about this passage?

 - What are some facts about Noah as recorded in Genesis 5?

 - What was the impact of the "Sons of God" marrying the daughters of man?

-- Review the following scriptures and compare them with Genesis 6:5-6 and discuss the implications of it for us.
+- Review the following scriptures and compare them with Genesis 6:5-6 and discuss the implications for us.